Temocillin

-Temocillin is a β-lactamase-resistant penicillin introduced by Beecham, marketed by Eumedica Pharmaceuticals as Negaban.
+Temocillin is a β-lactamase-resistant penicillin introduced by Beecham, marketed by Eumedica Pharmaceuticals as Negaban in Belgium, France, The Netherlands, Luxemburg, Sweden, Spain, United Kingdom and Ireland; and as Temopen in Germany.
 It is used primarily for the treatment of multiple drug-resistant, Gram-negative bacteria.

 It is actually a 6-methoxy Ticarcillin; it is also a carboxypenicillin.

 Pharmacology

 Temocillin is a β-lactamase-resistant penicillin.
 It is not active against Gram-positive bacteria or bacteria with altered penicillin-binding proteins.

 It is normally active against Moraxella catarrhalis, Brucella abortus, Burkholderia cepacia, Citrobacter species, Escherichia coli, Haemophilus influenzae, Klebsiella pneumoniae, Pasteurella multocida, Proteus mirabilis, Salmonella typhimurium, and Yersinia enterocolitica.
 It is also active against some Enterobacter species, Morganella morganii, and Serratia species.
 Temocillin has no useful activity against Acinetobacter species or Pseudomonas aeruginosa.

 Its primary use is against Enterobacteriaceae, and in particular against strains producing extended-spectrum β-lactamase or AmpC β-lactamase.
 Temocillin is also usually active against KPC-producing K. pneumoniae, and synergistic activity has been demonstrated when administered alongside fosfomycin.

 Temocillin has also been reported in the management of urinary tract, bloodstream and intra-abdominal infections, with a favorable safety and ecological profile.
 It has additionally been used in outpatient parenteral antimicrobial therapy (OPAT), including administration by the subcutaneous route.